GMAT Canada Registration - Information for Canadian Test Registrants

 | 200 - 210

 Individuals who wish to cancel their test score may only do so at the testing centre on the day of their exam.
-Immediately following the completion of the test - but before viewing your scores - a message will appear asking if you would like to cancel your score.
-If you choose to cancel your score, you will not be able to view it.
+Immediately following the completion of the test, you can preview your unnofficial score.
+Following the preview, a message will prompt you to decide whether to submit it to schools or cancel the score.
 If you cancel your score:

 - you will not be eligible for a refund of any fees;